janeczku/calibre-web/readme.md

     }
 }
 ```
-*Note: If using SSL in your reverse proxy on a non-standard port, the following proxy_redirect line may be required:*
+*Note: If using SSL in your reverse proxy on a non-standard port (e.g.12345), the following proxy_redirect line may be required:*
 ```
 proxy_redirect http://$host/ https://$host:12345/;
 ```